Julien Putz

 Contact: julien.putz < at > berkeley < dot > edu

 About Me: I am a PhD student in the Graduate Group of Science and Mathematics Education (SESAME) at UC Berkeley, with a Designated Emphasis in Cognitive Science.
 I investigate how people learn and do mathematics in both traditional and digital environments, drawing on the paradigm of embodied cognition.
 My work leverages micro-phenomenology, eye-tracking, and design-based research methods.
 I am originally from Luxembourg but received my undergraduate education at the University of Glasgow in Mathematics and Theater Studies.
-My honors thesis explored the role of “theatrical” elements such as narrative and multimodality within the domain of mathematics, which led me to explore kinaesthetic and perceptual aspects of mathematical thinking and learning.
+My honors thesis explored the role of “theatrical” elements such as narrative and multimodality within the domain of mathematics, which motivated my current interests kinaesthetic and perceptual aspects of mathematical thinking and learning.
 Then, in August 2020, I received a Master in Mathematics from the University of Luxembourg, where I specialized in industrial mathematics.

 Research interests: mathematics education, mathematical cognition, diagrammatic reasoning, embodied cognition, enactivism, first-person research, (micro-) phenomenology, eye-tracking, design-based research.